 Hypnotherapy is most often used in relation to phobias, fears and anxiety, sleep disorders, depression, stress, grief and loss.

-Other complementary therapies that are promoted via the National Complementary Therapy Week include herbal medicine, aromatherapy, massage, traditional Chinese medicine, osteopathy, chiropractic, cupping and ear candling – although this is not an exhaustive list and it is clear to see that over time more therapies will develop to be included within this recognised therapy week.
+Other complementary therapies that are promoted via the National Complementary Therapy Week include herbal medicine, traditional Chinese medicine, osteopathy, chiropractic, cupping and ear candling – although this is not an exhaustive list and more and more natural therapies are developed over time.

 Want to know more?

 Pro-Ven Probiotics aim to provide the best support for both you and your health.
-If you wish to know more about gut health and staying healthy with methods described via the National Complementary Therapy Week website, please do not hesitate to call us on 01639 825107 or alternatively, learn more via our blogs or in-depth proven research.
+If you wish to know more about gut health, please contact us on 01639 825107 or alternatively, learn more via our blogs or in-depth proven research.

 ProVen Probiotics, Unit 2 Christchurch Road, Baglan Industrial Park, Port Talbot, SA12 7DJ.
 Tel: 01639 825107